pksurferdad/knative-microservices/README.md

 **Configure the KafkaSink Add-on**

 Let's first configure and create a KafkaSink resource using the manifest below.
-Before applying the manifest, you can manually create the `mytopic` in the Confluent Cloud cluster.
+Before applying the manifest, you can manually create the `mytopic` topic in the Confluent Cloud cluster.

 ```
 apiVersion: eventing.knative.dev/v1alpha1